reddygv1989/Azure-zero-to-hero/Day-01/02-important-concepts.md

 ## Fault Tolerance

 Fault Tolerance is the ability of a system to continue operating without interruption in the presence of hardware or software failures.
+In simple words A fault-tolerant system is one that continues to function correctly even if one or more components fail.
+Key Idea: Failures DO happen — the system is designed to handle them without downtime.

 ## Disaster Recovery